devparikh/BrainCancerDetection/README.md

 # BrainCancerDetection
-This is a project that I made using Tensorflow and Keras to classify 4 different types of Brain Cancers.
+This is a project that uses Convolutional Neural Networks, that is made using Tensorflow and Keras to classify 4 different types of Brain Cancers.
 They are glioma tumors,  meningioma tumors, no tumors, and pituitary tumors.

-I used a Convolutional Neural Network to make this project.
-I am going to continue to optimize the model for maximum accuracy by trying different model architectures.
+# Next Steps:

+- Use the predictions of the model for real-time predictions
+- Experiment with different model architectures for optimal performance